yy1588133/top-tools/memory-bank/activeContext.md

 - **6/29/2025**: Completed a comprehensive update of all core Memory Bank files to reflect the latest project status and ensure documentation accuracy.
 - **6/30/2025**: Updated `src/windows.md` to include Notepad++ as a lightweight text editor under Development Tools.
+- **7/1/2025**: Updated `src/windows.md` to include VLC as a versatile media player under a new "Media Tools" category, with a detailed section on its features and performance impact.

 ## Next Steps